When is scalar multiplication decidable?: Conclusion

 \subsection{3}

 Questions considered in this paper can also be asked for $\Q$ instead of $\Z$.
 By Robinson \cite{julia} the structure $(\R,<,+,\cdot,\Q)$ defines $\Z$ and therefore its theory is undecidable.
 On the other hand, $(\R,<,+,\Q)$ is modeltheoretically very well behaved, see van den Dries \cite{densepairs}, and its theory is decidable.
-So here we can also ask: how many traces of multiplication can be added to the latter structure without destroying its tameness?
-To the author's knowledge, expansions of $(\R,<,+,\Q)$ by scalar multiplication have not been studied in the literature.
-Since it is not easy to define $\Z$ from $\Q$, it seems reasonable to expect that adding scalar multiplication might not as easily yield undecidability in this setting.
-As evidence, note that by \cite[Theorem A]{H-tau} there is a non-algebraic $a\in \R$ such that $(\R,<,+,\cdot,2^{\Q},x^{a})$ is well behaved from a model theoretic point of view.
-However, this structure obviously defines an isomorphic copy of $(\R,<,+,\Q,\lambda_a)$.
-Hence the latter structure inherits some of the tameness properties of the former.
+So here we can also ask how many traces of multiplication can be added to the latter structure without destroying its tameness?
+By recent work of Block Gorman, Hieronymi and Kaplan in \cite{BHK}, $(\R,<,+,\Q,\lambda_a)$ is model-theoretically tame for every $a\in \R$.
+Furthermore, the theory of $(\R,<,+,\Q,\lambda_a)$ is decidable as long as $\Q(a)$ has a computable presentation as an ordered field, and the question whether a finite subset of $\Q(a)$ is $\Q$-linearly independent is decidable.